 St. Jude's Novena

 May the Sacred Heart of Jesus be adored, glorified, loved and preserved, throughout the world now and forever.
 Sacred Heart of Jesus, have mercy on us.
 St. Jude, worker of miracles, pray for us.
 St. Jude, help of the hopeless, pray for us.
 Say this prayer 9 times a day.
 By the 8th day your prayer will be answered.
 Say it for 9 days.
 It has never been known to fail.
 Publication must be promised.
-Thank

-you St. Jude.
+Thank you St. Jude.

-N.F.L
+N.F.L.

-Prayer to the Blessed Virgin

-holy Immaculate, my Mother Mary, to thee who art the Mother of my Lord, the queen of the universe, the advocate, the hope, the refuge of sinners, I who am the most miserable of all sinners, have recourse this day.
+Prayer to the Blessed Virgin holy Immaculate, my Mother Mary, to thee who art the Mother of my Lord, the gueen of the universe, the advocate, the hope, the refuge of sinners.
+I who am the most miserable of all sinners, have recourse this day.
 I venerate thee, great queen, and I thank thee for the many graces thou has bestowed upon me even unto this day; in particular for having delivered me from the hell which I have so often deserved by my sins.
 I love thee, most dear Lady; and for the love I bear thee, I promise to serve thee willingly forever and to do what I can to make thee loved by others also.
-I place in thee all my hopes for salvation; accept me as thy servant and shelter me under thy mantle, thou who art the Mother of mercy.
+I place in thee all my hopes for salvation; me as thy servant and shelter me under thy mantle, thou who art the Mother of mercy.
 And since thou art so powerful with God, deliver me from all temptations, or at least obtain for me the strength to overcome them until death.
 From thee I implore a true love for Jesus Christ.
 Through thee I hope to die a holy death.
-My dear Mother, by the love thou bearest to Almighty desperate for the God, I pray thee to assist Lord's help in our me always, but most of life.
-I will always be all at the last moment of my life.
-Forsake me not in need of your help then, until thou shalt see and you always hear me safe in heaven, there my prayers, otherwise to bless thee and sing my life will be very

-of thy mercies through

-all eternity.
-Such is my
+My dear Mother, by the love thou bearest to Almighty God, I pray thee to assist me always, but most of all at the last moment of my life.
+Forsake me not then, until thou shalt see me safe in heaven, there to bless thee and sing of thy mercies through all eternity.
+Such is my hope.
+Amen.

-N.F.L.